carmine560/trading-assistant/README.md

 > **Disclaimer**: `trading_assistant.py` does not analyze or make decisions for
 > you.
 If you operate under incorrect assumptions, the potential for loss may
-> increase because of the script's fast and frequent order placement.
-Use at
+> increase because of the script’s fast and frequent order placement.
+You
-> your own risk.
+> assume full responsibility for all trading decisions and outcomes.

 ## Prerequisites